RayPT808/activitytracker/README.md

 React component reuse and prop management

-There is a huge potential in full stack applications, regardless what is it for.
+There is huge potential in full-stack applications, regardless of what it is for.